-Firstly, identifying the age and educational level are two important characteristics when reaching out for extracurricular support.
+Firstly, identifying the age and educational level are two important characteristics when reaching out for extracurricular support in the USA.

 High School students who are preparing for their end of year exams will often specialize in science-based topic areas, and it is important to have a strong understanding of the various principles of biology, chemistry, and physics.

 Yet, a number of these core educational programs at high school level will combine each of these scientific areas within one final examination, so, identifying which of these scientific areas require additional work can be paramount to success.

 Students, especially at this age, are experienced in face-to-face interaction and a more instructional style of learning due to the key coverage of the curriculum.
 Also, a more self-directive approach to learning is mainly implemented when students reach higher education.

 Because of this, high school students respond especially well to one-to-one learning situations with trained and experienced tutors.

 On the contrary, university students, whether undergraduate or postgraduate, can also respond just as well to this dynamic.
 This is because the difference between high school and college/university-based learning can be a drastic leap which can overwhelm and deter a student's confidence.

 The reason behind this is that high school classes almost always have a smaller class size, making the experience between pupil and teacher more personable; allowing the student to receive more tailored advice as well as structured learning opportunities.

 A higher educational student, starting right from the foundation year, will experience a drastic change in the amount of support they receive from their teachers/lecturers.

 This is because the principle objective in this transition is that students should be given more independence and autonomy within their modules to incite a more self-sufficient and intuitive learner.